-As an instructor, it is my responsibility to maximize each students opportunity to learn, grow, and succeed in reaching both the outcomes I define for the course and your personal goals related to the class and your career.
-To meet this responsibility, I draw on theory, frameworks, and practices rooted in principles of student-centered, collaborative, and active-learning.
-I focus on student learning, that develops your skills to view the world in new ways, and engage in different types of debates, discussions, and dialogues.
-I have attempted to make this course and my pedagogy as transparent and collaborative as possible.
-If something is ever unclear, you are not sure how it relates to the learning objectives or the world that you live in, or there is something that could make the course better, I ask that you let me know and we can discuss via email or during office hours.
+As an instructor, it is my responsibility to maximize each student's opportunity to learn, grow, and succeed in reaching both the outcomes I define for the course and your personal goals related to the class and your career.
+To meet this responsibility, I draw on theories, frameworks, and practices rooted in principles of student-centered, collaborative, and active learning.
+I focus on student learning, which develops your skills to view the world in new ways and engage in debates, discussions, and dialogues.
+I have attempted to make this course and pedagogy as transparent and collaborative as possible.
+If something is ever unclear, you are not sure how it relates to the learning objectives or the world that you live in, or there is something that could make the course better, I ask that you let me know, and we can discuss it via email or during office hours.
 There is also a course feedback form in the Class Resources Module.
+However, I want this course to help you with your future career.
+I also want to help you develop interests and have what you learn to be something you return to throughout your career.